Skip to content

 The fs-cg push deeper to fs mapper concept by mapping the call graph of all executables on a firmware.
 So it not only relates imports to exports but track precisely where within the executables.
 It is thus possible to know precisely which function is called by which across the firmware.
 As such, anyone can follow control-flow between programs.

 The main drawback is that computing a program call graph requires disassembly and is thus more computationaly intensive.
-That task is currently done using the Quokka exporter.
+That task is currently done using either IDA Pro or Ghidra.

 Usage